monsoonmaelstrom/book2/book2.md

 “Maybe a few weeks?”

-“You can’t do it faster than that?”
+“You can’t do it faster than that?
+The day before yesterday you said maybe a few days.”

 “Do you want to try it?”
 Davy asks sharply.